sablier-labs/v1-safe-app/README.md

 ## Deployments :earth_africa:

-There are multiple ways to access the Sablier safe app, you may use either of the below URLs:
+There are multiple ways to access the Safe App, you may use either of the below URLs:

 - Vercel deployment: https://sablier-safe-app.now.sh/
 - IPFS deployment: https://ipfs.io/ipfs/QmeHa5CS6eAMRvQfTBwWfcXKrXZ7itZTpWSM6625ZZ522N/